-A commercial product available for purchase, the GAMMA L-band SAR is a compact and versatile FMCW SAR system that supports interferometric (repeat-pass and single-pass), polarimetric, and polarimetric-interferometric SAR data acquisitions from agile sensor platforms.
-This short document describes the main characteristics of the radar instrument, the SAR data processing approach, as well as a few specific use cases including airborne (vertical take-off and landing (VTOL) UAV) and terrestrial (car-borne and rail-based) interferometric repeat-pass SAR acquisitions.
+The GAMMA L-band SAR is a compact and versatile FMCW SAR system that supports interferometric (repeat-pass and single-pass), polarimetric, and polarimetric-interferometric SAR data acquisitions from agile sensor platforms.
+This short document describes the main characteristics of the system hardware, the SAR data processing approach, as well as a few specific use cases including airborne (vertical take-off and landing (VTOL) UAV) and terrestrial (car-borne and rail-based) interferometric repeat-pass SAR acquisitions.
 Using two repeat-pass SAR images - or a longer time series of repeat-pass SAR measurements - surface displacements in the direction of the line of sight of the radar can be derived.
-Demonstration cases include mobile-mapping of surface displacements (landslide monitoring, glacier flow velocity) by means of car-borne SAR interferometry and a demonstration of UAV-borne repeat-pass interferometric measurements of a slope of a mountain valley using the Gamma L-band SAR system.
+Examples include interferometric measurement of surface displacements due to glacier flow by means of car-borne SAR interferometry and a demonstration of UAV-borne repeat-pass interferometric measurements of a slope of a mountain valley.